101arrowz/fflate/README.md

 // significant for multiple large files; less so for many small ones. zip({ f1: aMassiveFile, 'f2.txt': anotherMassiveFile }, (err, data) => {
   // Save the ZIP file
+});

+// unzip is the only async function without support for consume option
+// Also parallelized, so unzip is also often much faster than unzipSync unzip(aMassiveZIPFile, (err, unzipped) => {
+  // If the archive has data.xml, log it here console.log(unzipped['data.xml']);
+  // Conversion to string
+  console.log(strFromU8(unzipped['data.xml']))
 })
 ```